nicl09/nicl09.github.io.deprecated/_tabs/about.md

 order: 4
 ---

-**DiveOps** is me trying with a fancy name to attract both people interested in diving and DevOps topics (I can't be the only one interested in these things, right?).<br>
+**DiveOps** is me trying with a fancy name to attract both people interested in diving and DevOps topics (I can't be the only one interested in both of these things, right?).<br>
 If you just want to use this as a template or something similar feel free to do that but please mention this blog.<br>
 <br>